glyn/rsocket-example/README.md

 docker run -d -p 8080:8080 <image SHA>
 ```

-The client should print the same output as before.
+If you run the client, it should print the same output as before.